 Two very funny parts (comedy twit and stupid braggart) in Dan Rebellato’s brilliant adaptation of Gogol’s classic, with Michael Palin and Mark Heap.

 Other Radio credits include The Gypsies (adapted from DH Lawrence by Dan Allum) as a farmer and an army officer, Aurora Leigh (by Elizabeth Barrett Browning, adapted by Michael Simmons Roberts and starring Joanna Vanderham and Bryan Dick) as a nice posh bloke, Ann Veronica (by HG Wells, with Bill Nighy and Geoffrey Whitehead) as a stupid posh bloke, 1834 (written by Jim Poyser) as a comedy luddite (northern) and a comedy highwayman (cockney – ooh, the range of this man), A Child In Time (with Jamie Glover and Zara Turner) as a politician who starts behaving like an eight year old boy, The Glass Bead Game (with Sir Derek Jacobi), as an eccentric mathematician, and as a duped American businessman in The Saturday Play: Fraud (with Philip Glenister and Angela Wynter), all on Radio 4.
 I have also done a myriad of voices for radio documentaries, playing everyone from Churchill to Einstein via HG Wells and John Ruskin – HG and The H Bomb and John Ruskin’s Eurythmic Girls were on Radio 3 and presented by Samira Ahmed.
-And just so the other radio stations don’t feel left out I did comedy sketch show The Milk Run on Radio 1 and brilliant sitcom Barbara Nice on Radio 2 and the online only podcast The Pod of Maximum Damage from the genius that is Adam Riches (I am playing George RR Arrgh, writer of an epic swords and magic series in this improvised comedy gem).
+And just so the other radio stations don’t feel left out I did comedy sketch show The Milk Run on Radio 1, brilliant sitcom Barbara Nice on Radio 2 and the online only podcast The Pod of Maximum Damage from the genius that is Adam Riches (I am playing George RR Arrgh, writer of an epic swords and magic series in this improvised comedy gem).

 Narration for TV programmes, corporate videos and DVDs, character voices and straight reads for commercials, dubbing for foreign TV and movies, and voices for computer games (trolls especially good, apparently, and prominent as Professor Quirrel, Barty Crouch Junior, Gilderoy Lockhart and Vernon Dursley for the Lego Harry Potter Game).
 I am also the voice of the Vileda Super Mop TV advert and the Karcher Pressure washer in the internet.

 Voice demo and agent visit: www.thevoiceovergallery.co.uk